 Sofja Gülbadamova, prizewinner of many international competitions in USA, Spain, France, Germany and Russia, has won 2008 the first prizes at two prestigious piano competitions in France: the International Piano Competition in Aix-en-Provence as well as the 6th International Francis Poulenc Piano Competition, where she also received the special prize for the best interpretation of Poulenc’s music.
 2010 brought new success: in August at the Rosario Marciano International Piano Competition (Vienna, Austria) Sofja Gülbadamova was awarded the Grand Prix and a few months later, in October, she won the 2nd prize at the International Piano Competition “André Dumortier” in Belgium.

-Among the most significant recent concerts are to be mentioned Sofja Gülbadamova’s performances with Maestro Michail Jurowski and the Norrköping Symphony Orchestra (Sweden, L.van Beethoven Piano Concerto No.5), at the International Festival in Colmar (France) with the Russian National Philharmonic Orchestra under Emmanuel Plasson (F. Poulenc Piano Concerto), at the Historical City Hall with Wuppertal Symphony Orchestra (Dohnányi Piano Concerto No.2) as well as at the International House of Music with the Symphonic Orchestra “Russian Philharmony”, both under the baton of Dmitri Jurowski (Moscow, Russia, L.van Beethoven Piano Concerto No.5).
+Among the most significant recent concerts are to be mentioned Sofja Gülbadamova’s performances at the Laeiszhalle Hamburg with Hamburger Camerata under Hartmut Rohde, with Maestro Michail Jurowski and the Norrköping Symphony Orchestra (Sweden, L.van Beethoven Piano Concerto No.5), at the International Festival in Colmar (France) with the Russian National Philharmonic Orchestra under Emmanuel Plasson (F. Poulenc Piano Concerto), at the Historical City Hall with Wuppertal Symphony Orchestra (Dohnányi Piano Concerto No.2) as well as at the International House of Music with the Symphonic Orchestra “Russian Philharmony”, both under the baton of Dmitri Jurowski (Moscow, Russia, L.van Beethoven Piano Concerto No.5).

 Furthermore Sofja Gülbadamova appeared at the National Theatre of Sarajevo with the Symphonic Orchestra of Sarajevo (December 2016), at the International Music Festival of Colmar (July 2016), at the Kurhaus Wiesbaden (Germany) in December 2015 as a soloist in the Piano Concerto No.5 by L.van Beethoven, at the Historische Stadthalle in Wuppertal (Germany) in September 2015 with F. Chopin’s Piano Concerto in e minor as well as within a prestigious recital series of Bayer Kultur in Wuppertal and Leverkusen in February 2015, at the Teatro Colón in Bogota (Columbia) in August 2015 as a soloist in the Piano Concerto op.7 by Clara Schumann, at the Great Hall of the St. Petersburg Philharmony in February 2014 with Antonin Dvořak’s Piano Concerto op.33 and the Konzerthaus Berlin in 2013 which count to the most important venues worldwide, as well as at the festivals such as Sine Nomine Festival (2017) and Cully Classique (2014) in Switzerland, Les Pianos Folies in France (2014) and Piano festival Tübingen in Germany (2013), among the others.
 A specially remarkable event was Sofja Gülbadamova’s debut recital at one of “Top ten” piano festivals in Europe (“Piano International”, England), “Rarities of piano music” in Husum (Germany) in August 2012 where her 3-hours-long program consisting of almost unknown works by Gabriel Fauré, Reynaldo Hahn, Claude Delvincourt, Ernst von Dohnányí, Claude Debussy, Francis Poulenc and Peter Tschaikovsky has been highly acclaimed by both the press and the public.
 Not only the program itself but also standing ovations already after the first half of this enormously challenging concert proved to be another “rarity” of this festival in spite of its extremely critical and professional audience.
 An immediate reinvitation for the year 2013 followed.
 The CD from the festival 2012 edition, published by the danish label Danacord, where Sofja Gülbadamova’s recital is represented by a third of the total time, has been enthousiastically reviewed by the international musical press, BBC Music Magazine as well as International Piano (Jan./Feb.2014) among them, and has been selected as Editor’s Choice in the November 2013 issue of GRAMOPHONE.